-STEP CORRECTIVE ACTION 1 Press the Reset button for 3 seconds, and then release it.
-When the Power LED begins to blink, the defaults have been restored and the NF10W restarts.
+• , , STEP CORRECTIVE ACTION 1 Hold the Reset button down for 7 seconds or until all the LEDs turn off.
+The NF10WV restarts with factory default settings.
 You can now login with the factory default username and password "admin" (without the quotes) 2 It is highly recommended to change the default username and password.
-Make sure you store the userna and password in a safe place.
+Make sure you store the username and password in a safe place.